Crsarmv7l/My-TTGO-Watch/README.md

 - Email notification
 - Chat app notification
 - Weather notification
 - Weather widget via Amazfish Weather Service message.
-"Stay on" MUST be enabled in the Watch firmware settings due to the method with which Amazfish sends Weather (immediately instead of caching the message and sending on connect).
+"Stay on" should be enabled in the Watch firmware settings due to the method with which Amazfish sends Weather (immediately instead of caching the message and sending on connect).
+You can set Amazfish to spam weather messages more frequently (every 8-9min) and they will be caught sometimes.
+Changing you pmu.json for about 6 minutes as well *seems* to help.
+Again it is sporadic.
+Adjusting amazfish to send on connect would be better.

 Can Work, but doesn't:
 - Music Control IS implimented in Amazfish, but I have little interest in fixing it to work.
 Maybe in the future.
 - Step sync via message (dunno why it isn't working really)
+- Battery sync same as above.
+Battery UUID is correct, but amazfish isn't reading it.
+Also tried the Battery json msg method.
+  - Due to the above, both Step sync and Battery level were removed

 Will not work unless implimented on Amazfish:
 - Navigation